krullmizter/hoxhunt-backend-21/README.md

 ------------
 #### Execution

-My solution uses separate arrays that get their data *pushed* to them from the initial `emails` array.
-I then loop through the `emails` array to handle the logic with an `if-statement`.
+My solution uses `for-loop` to go through all the email addresses in the initial emails array.
+I then split the email addresse into a set of separate array to later be used in the `if-statement` logic.

 The `includes();` method gets used in the `if-statement` logic to handle what email *rule* to follow , and then add it to the final `villainArr`.